EltonCN/EltonCN/Projetos/Other Projects.md

 ---

-Projects that I have done in undergraduate courses.
+Some other projects I participated in